Alemmanuel/Frontend-Deepseek/README.md

 - Messages are sanitized to prevent XSS attacks
 - The frontend is built with progressive enhancement in mind
 - Code is structured for maintainability and extensibility
+- Postman collections were created to document and test all API endpoints
+- DeepSeek API integration was optimized for performance and reliability

 ## 📞 Contact